 Firebrand Technologies and Kadaxis began a research project in July 2016 to study the impact of targeted keywords on the sale of books.
-The hypothesis of this ongoing research project is that by analyzing the natural language and common phrases that readers use in describing a book in reviews and other online social media, we can determine the best possible keywords that will aid in discovery, increase visibility, and ultimately improve sales.
+The hypothesis of this research project was that by analyzing the natural language and common phrases that readers use in describing a book in reviews and other online social media, we can determine the best possible keywords that will aid in discovery, increase visibility, and ultimately improve sales.

 This keyword analysis process can be aided by machine learning, and can be performed at scale across large lists of titles and across many retailers.
 Using audience analysis we can create high value keywords that are better targeted for readers, which will improve conversion rates and visibility.

 To test this hypothesis, Firebrand and Kadaxis teamed up with four publishers in July 2016: Andrews McMeel, Dover, Kaplan, and Yale University Press.
 We also added Abrams and University of Nebraska Press to this research project toward the end of that year.
 Through these partnerships we have tried to create a cross-section of publisher types to test how audience analysis can have the broadest impact on the marketplace.
 These are the companies and the people that we know like to experiment and like to learn.